JacksonAllan/CC/README.md

 ### Destructors

-**CC.H** supports per-type destructors with the signature `void ( type val )`.
+**CC** supports per-type destructors with the signature `void ( type val )`.
 A destructor is automatically called whenever an element (or key) of the associated type is removed from a container.

 ```c
 #include <stdio.h>